-In the beginning of the course, the instructor is obliged to give a great deal of explanation to the class as to the meaning of the various conventional signs on the drawings, and, also, to show each student how to "lay out" his work from the drawing.
-As the students acquire facility in reading the working drawings and skill in "laying out" work, and in handling tools, the exercises are made more difficult.
+In the beginning of the course the instructor explains to the class the meaning of the various conventional signs on the drawings, and, also, shows each student how to "lay out" his work from the drawing.
+As the students acquire facility in reading the working drawings, and skill in "laying out" work, and in handling tools, the exercises are made more difficult.

-When an exercise is given to the class, the instructor explains where and how, the joint or work illustrated by that particular exercise is used in practical construction.
+When an exercise is given to the class, the instructor explains where and how the joint or work illustrated by that particular exercise is used in practical construction.